bpatra/personal-blog/_posts/2020-12-27-i-migrated-away-from-wordpress-to-jekyll-hosted-on-azure-static-web-apps.md

 ## 2. Import your posts from Wordpress

 If you are used to the Wordpress world, you know that most problems are (unsuccessfully) tackled by a plugin.
-I tried to use the [`Jekyll Exporter`](https://wordpress.org/plugins/jekyll-exporter/) plugin, of course that was unsuccessful.
+I tried to use the [`Jekyll Exporter`](https://wordpress.org/plugins/jekyll-exporter/) plugin, of course that was a failure.
 So I dropped the idea of _exporting_ from Wordpress and focused on _importing_ into Jekyll.

 Then I decided to go with the basic [Jekyll importer](https://import.jekyllrb.com/docs/wordpress/).
 Before going into the subtleties of connecting the Wordpress database.
 Let me point out that Jekyll importer needs some dependencies that may be a little tricky to install.
 For this reason, I invite you to install [Ruby Version Manager (RVM)](https://rvm.io/) with [Bundler](https://bundler.io/) to avoid any troubles with global and/or multi rubies install.